Kong/docs.konghq.com/app/_src/gateway/production/benchmark.md

 ### Large request and response bodies

-**Action:** Keep request bodies below eight KB and response bodies below 32 KB.
+**Action:** Keep request bodies below 8 KB and response bodies below 32 KB.

 Most benchmarking setups generally consist of an HTTP request with a small HTTP body and a corresponding HTTP response with a JSON or HTML response body.
-A request body of less than eight KB and a response body of less than 32 KB is considered small.
+A request body of less than 8 KB and a response body of less than 32 KB is considered small.
 If your request or response bodies are larger, {{site.base_gateway}} will buffer the request and response using the disk, which significantly impacts {{site.base_gateway}}'s performance.

 ### Bottlenecks in third-party systems